-Our long-term ambitions are for every child in Bedford Borough to achieve the best start in life, to have access to schools which are inclusive and support their health and wellbeing, and to ensure that every young person has a successful transition to independence.
+Our long-term ambitions are for every child in Bedford Borough to achieve the best start in life, to have access to early years provision and schools that are inclusive and support their health and wellbeing, and to ensure that every child has a successful transition to school.

-Within the time-frame of this strategy, our ambitions are for children and young people to: have positive educational experiences; experience and be able to recognise strong and safe relationships; understand how to stay healthy mentally and physically and how to access support; feel listened to; and see us valuing and protecting the environment.
+Within the time-frame of this strategy, our ambitions are for children to: build strong parental relationships; have positive early educational experiences; understand how to stay mentally and physically healthy; and have their voices heard.